Home Debt Consolidation What Are the Tax Consequences of Debt Settlement?

 • Your canceled debt takes the shape of a gift, inheritance, or bequest.

-• Part of your student loan debt is forgiven on account of fulfilling a work requirement, death, or student loan repayment assistance.
+• Student loan forgiveness on account of fulfilling a work requirement, death, or student loan repayment assistance.

 • Your debt would have represented a deductible expense.